Tax interest and tax penalties: what is the difference and how do you avoid these extra costs?

 What is tax interest?

 • For income tax, the interest is calculated from 1 July following the year to which the tax return relates.
 If you submit your income tax return before 1 May, no interest will be charged.
-You also have the possibility to request a provisional assessment.

 Applying for an extension for filing your income tax return will not prevent you from having to pay tax interest.
 But you can avoid a possible tax penalty by applying for an extension.